Hacking JEuclid

 Your should login to SVN with your sourceforge username and password.
 It should ask you for it the first time you try to submit

-When you add new Java files, please set the property svn:keywords to Revision Date Id
+When you add new Java files, please set the property svn:keywords to Revision Date Id.
+You can do this automatically on Unix by running the svnproperties.sh script.

 <settings xmlns="http://maven.apache.org/POM/4.0.0"